Core-Periphery Structure in Networks: Real Networks

 \subsection{The Zachary Karate Club}

-We first consider the infamous Zachary Karate Club~\cite{Zach77}, which consists of friendship ties between 34 members of a university karate club in the U.S. in the 1970s (we used the unweighted version for this purpose).
-A conflict led the club to split into two new clubs, and this network has become one of the standard benchmark examples for investigations of community structure \cite{Port09,Fort09}.
-We visualize the network in Fig.~\ref{zach1}, where we have identified the nodes according to the split that occurred as a result of a longstanding disagreement between the instructor, Mr.~Hi, and the club president, John A.\footnote{These names are pseudonyms introduced in Ref.~\cite{Zach77}}.
-These two primary actors are represented by nodes 1 and 34, respectively.\\ Table~\ref{zachtable} shows the nodes with their global core values, which we computed using Core Score.
-Unsurprisingly, the main actors (nodes 1 and 34) have the highest mean core scores.
-One can see more structure by considering all values of the parameters $\alpha$ and $\beta$ rather than averaging over them.
-In particular, the fact that node $1$ has the highest mean core value does not imply that it has the highest value of $C_1^*(\alpha,\beta)$ for all $\alpha$ and $\beta$.
-In Fig.~\ref{zachcolour}, we show how the top node varies with respect to $\alpha$ and $\beta$.
-Node $1$ has the highest core value only $16 \%$ of the time, whereas node $34$ is the top node $44 \%$ of the time.
+We first consider the infamous Zachary Karate Club network~\cite{Zach77}, which consists of friendship ties between 34 members of a university karate club in the United States in the 1970s.
+(In this paper, we use the unweighted version of this network.)
+A conflict led the club to split into two new clubs, and the (unweighted) Zachary Karate Club network has become one of the standard benchmark examples for investigations of community structure \cite{Port09,Fort09}.
+We visualize the network in Fig.~\ref{zach1}, where we have identified the nodes according to the split that occurred as a result of a longstanding disagreement between the instructor (Mr.~Hi) and the club president (John A.)\footnote{These names are pseudonyms introduced in Ref.~\cite{Zach77}}.
+These two primary actors are represented, respectively, by nodes 1 and 34.